 Friday: 10:00 a.m. - 6:00 p.m.

 The Literary House brings together students, faculty, alumni, and local community members from across disciplines.
-The Literary House is a cultural center which hosts programs, classes, and student-run clubs and activities.
+It is a cultural center which hosts programs, classes, and student-run clubs and activities.
 We are dedicated to promoting the articulated word.
-Our annual events provide access to a wide variety of texts, including fiction, poetry, journalism, creative nonfiction, scholarly prose, songwriting, playwriting, and hybrid forms; our letterpress studio and Literary House Press introduce participants both to old and to new technologies.
+Our annual events provide access to a wide variety of texts, including fiction, poetry, journalism, creative nonfiction, scholarly prose, songwriting, playwriting, and hybrid forms.
+Our letterpress studio and Literary House Press introduce participants to both new and old technologies.

 Further reading: An Introduction for New Faculty

 Our history is anything but boring!
 The famous poster collection that adorns our walls reads like the best of literary graffiti: Toni Morrison, Neil Gaiman, Allen Ginsberg, Gwendolyn Brooks, Carolyn Forché, Grace Paley, and Claudia Rankine were here.
 Writers who have visited the Lit House have won Pulitzers, National Book Awards, and Nobel Prizes in Literature.